marijnh/Eloquent-JavaScript/09_regexp.md

 {{index ["regular expression", matching], [matching, algorithm], searching}}

-Conceptually, when you use `exec` or `test` the regular expression engine looks for a match in your string by trying to match the expression first from the start of the string, then from the second character, and so on until it finds a match or reaches the end of the string.
+Conceptually, when you use `exec` or `test`, the regular expression engine looks for a match in your string by trying to match the expression first from the start of the string, then from the second character, and so on, until it finds a match or reaches the end of the string.
 It'll either return the first match that can be found or fail to find any match at all.